Friday, May 17, 2013

 When I'm not rambling (whatever that means), I'll tell you that this is the best Who record, period.
 The innocence of Tommy is long gone (after only two years!), replaced by sheer mastery and a dark feeling that's hard to describe.
 Townshend's all-consuming frustration with the sprawling Lifehouse project(s)?
 Mounting equipment/rehab expenses?
 Anyway, this HAS to be one of the five best classic rock records.

-Hey, who care if it's just a "collection!"
+Hey, who cares if it's just a "collection?!"
 The man was a singles machine, so let's hear 'em!

 About twenty years ago (!)
 I put both discs of this set and my Ray & Pete CD in my changer, and taped a shuffled mix of the three.
 I thought it was utter genius, but the other two people driving around the country in a van with me didn't exactly share my lust for depravity.